Starting our Bordeaux wine education

 So, you can see why you need the driver — a full day and 17 wines later may have found me napping a bit on the drive back to Bordeaux.

-| The serene reflecting pool is even more impressive when you learn that it forms the roof to the wine barrel cellar, whose roof echoes an inverted ship's hull.
-The water above helps keep a constant temperature and filters UV light, allowing rare daylight in the cellar.
-The library bottles, dating back into the 1800s, are kept in the dark. | ||
+…whose roof echoes an inverted ship's hull.
+The water above helps keep a constant temperature and filters UV light, allowing rare daylight into the cellar…

 But the day wasn't over — we had a dinner reservation for 9pm at Les Drôles.
 Or, at least my notes say we did.
 But looking at the pictures, I have no recollection of it (not that that means much, it was a while ago!).